tantrasceptik/skepticaltanta_backup_20221026/docs/neo-tantra-companions/sex-positive.md

 Source: [Wikipedia](https://en.wikipedia.org/wiki/Sex-positive_movement)

-The values behind Sex-Positive are very close to those of Tantric Skeptics, especially through their [code of conduct](https://sex-positive.com/codeofconduct/)
+The values behind Sex-Positive are very close to those of Skeptical Tantra, especially through their [code of conduct](https://sex-positive.com/codeofconduct/)

 Some of the Skeptical Tantrikas are also part of the Sex-Positive movement.